-DVHA and IGA partners shall adhere to uniform Grievance and Appeals rules that comply with all aspects of 42 CFR 438 Subpart F. AHS shall review and approve any proposed change in Grievance and Appeals rules and policies.
-AHS shall be responsible for ensuring grievance and appeals rules, policies and practices comply with the federal statutes and regulations, including provisions applicable to DVHA operations.
-For purposes of the Grievance and Appeals process, Designated Agencies (DA) and Specialized Services Agencies (SSA) are contracted agents of DVHA and/or its IGA partners who act within the delegated authority of DVHA/DMH for the DS and MH special populations.
-Therefore, any decisions these entities make for those special populations that fall under the definition of "action" as defined at 42 CFR 438.400 are subject to DVHA's appeal process.
-DVHA must maintain records of grievances and appeals.
+DVHA and IGA partners shall adhere to uniform Health Care Administrative Rule 8.100, Internal Appeals, Grievances, and State Fair Hearings on Medicaid Services which complies with all aspects of 42 CFR 438 Subpart F. AHS shall review and approve any proposed change in internal appeals, grievances and State fair hearing rules and policies.
+AHS shall be responsible for ensuring internal appeal, grievance and State fair hearing rules, policies and practices comply with the federal statutes and regulations, including provisions applicable to DVHA operations.
+For purposes of the grievance and internal appeals processes, Designated Agencies (DA) and Specialized Services Agencies (SSA) are contracted agents of DVHA and/or its IGA partners who act within the delegated authority of DVHA/DMH for the DS and MH special populations.
+Therefore, any decisions these entities make for those special populations that fall under the definition of "adverse benefit determination" as defined at 42 CFR 438.400 are subject to DVHA's internal appeal process.
+DVHA must maintain records of grievances and internal appeals.
 AHS and DVHA shall ensure that random reviews are conducted to confirm that enrollees are notified in a timely manner.

-Grievance is defined as an expression of dissatisfaction about any matter other than an "action."
+Grievance is defined as an expression of dissatisfaction about any matter other than an "adverse benefit determination."
 This includes, but is not limited to, the quality of care or services provided, and aspects of interpersonal relationships such as rudeness of a provider or employee, or failure to respect the enrollee's rights regardless of whether remedial action is requested.
-Grievance includes an enrollee's right to dispute an extension of time proposed by DVHA to make an authorization decision.
+Grievance includes an enrollee's right to dispute an extension of time proposed by DVHA to make an authorization decision or for resolution of an internal appeal, and the denial of an expedited appeal request.

-An appeal is defined as a request for review of an "action."
+An appeal is defined as a request for review of an "adverse benefit determination."
+Adverse benefit determination is defined to include:

-Action is defined to include:
+- Denial or limited authorization of a requested service, including the type or level of service, requirements for medical necessity, appropriateness, setting or effectiveness of a covered benefit; - Reduction, suspension, or termination of a previously authorized service; - Denial, in whole or in part, of payment for a service; - The failure to provide services in a timely manner as defined by the State; - The failure to act within the time frames provided in 42 CFR (438.408(b)(1) and (2)

-- Denial or limited authorization of a requested service, including the type or level of service, requirements for medical necessity, appropriateness, setting or effectiveness of a covered benefit; - Reduction, suspension, or termination of a previously authorized service; - Denial, in whole or in part, of payment for a service;
+regarding the standard resolution of grievances and appeals;

-- The failure to provide services in a timely manner as defined by the State; - The failure to act within the time frames provided in 42 CFR (438.408(b)(1) and (2) regarding the standard resolution of grievances and appeals; - Failure to provide a clinically authorized covered service when the provider is a DA/SSA; - Failure of to act in a timely manner when required by state rule; - Denial of an enrollee's request to obtain services outside the network; or - The denial of an enrollee's request to dispute a financial liability, including cost sharing, copayments and other enrollee financial liabilities.
+- Failure of to act in a timely manner when required by state rule; - Denial of an enrollee's request to obtain services outside the network; or - The denial of an enrollee's request to dispute a financial liability, including costsharing, copayments and other enrollee financial liabilities.

-DVHA will provide information about beneficiary appeal and State fair hearing requirements and processes to all providers and subcontractors at the time they enter into a contract with DVHA.
+DVHA will provide information about beneficiary internal appeal, grievance and State fair hearing requirements and processes to all providers and subcontractors at the time they enter into a contract with DVHA.

-2.11.1 Right to Appeal
+12.14.1 Right to Appeal

-Any Medicaid applicant or beneficiary has a right to appeal any decision about his or her amount of coverage. and/or to request a fair hearing before the Human Services Board.
+Any Medicaid beneficiary has a right to appeal any decision about his or her amount of coverage.
+In most cases, the beneficiary must exhaust the internal appeals process before they can request a State fair hearing before the Human Services Board under AHS.
+HCAR rule 8.100 requires that exhaustion be deemed whenever the notice of resolution of the internal appeal does not meet notice or timeliness requirements.